 document.body instanceof HTMLBodyElement; // true

-Nodes with the Text and Comment types are leaf nodes, meaning they cannot have children.
-But Element types are what you have to deal with most often.
-Elements include all types represented by tags in HTML.
+Nodes with the text and comment types are leaf nodes, meaning they cannot have children.
+But element types are what we deal with most often.
+The elements include all types represented by tags in HTML.

 Whenever you work with a tree, you can expect to see children and descendants.
-In relation to the DOM tree, this means that the tag has a body, children, and descendants.
+Concerning the DOM tree, this means that the tag has a body, children, and descendants.
 How do they differ from each other?

 const html = `